OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 > Note that, when using certificate pinning, you should always include a backup key so that if you are forced to switch to new keys or change CAs (when pinning to a CA certificate or an intermediate of that CA), your app's connectivity is unaffected.
 Otherwise, you must push out an update to the app to restore connectivity.

-The first statement can be mistakenly interpreted as they'd be saying that they "do not recommend certificate pinning".
-The second statement clarifies it: the actual recommendation is that if developers want to implement pinning they have to do it right.
+The first statement can be mistakenly interpreted as saying that they "do not recommend certificate pinning".
+The second statement clarifies this: the actual recommendation is that if developers want to implement pinning they have to take the necessary precautions.

 #### About Pinning Recommendations in Apple Developers